 Section 8-1 Right to deviate from the provisions

-In special circumstances, the Ministry may allow the Bank to deviate from the provisions in this mandate.
+The Ministry may, in case of amendments to this mandate, establish transitional provisions.
+The Ministry may, in other special circumstances, allow the Bank to deviate from the provisions in this mandate.

 Section 8-2 Entry into force